June 4th, 2020

-How to connect an iPhone to a TV
+How to cast an iPhone to a TV

 If you have an Apple TV, you can easily connect your iPhone to it through AirPlay.
 AirPlay allows you to stream videos or mirror the display on your device's screen on your TV.
 Here's how: